Tips for Holiday Shopping Online

 The holiday shopping season is here!
-If you are planning to do your shopping online this year, consider the following tips to keep your personal and financial information safe.
+If you are planning to do most of your shopping online again this year, consider the following tips to keep your personal and financial information safe.

 Read the seller's description of the product closely, especially the fine print.
 Words like "refurbished," "vintage," or "close-out" may indicate that the product is in less-than-mint condition, while name-brand items with bargain basement prices could be counterfeits.

 Know what it will cost.

 Check out websites that offer price comparisons and then compare "apples to apples."
 Factor shipping and handling into the total cost of your purchase.
 Do not send cash or money transfers under any circumstances.